Skip to main content

 About

-Lost Lullabies: The Orphanage Chronicles is a single player and multiplayer action adventure game with a horror theme.
+Lost Lullabies: The Orphanage Chronicles is a single player and multiplayer survival action adventure game with horror, mystery and thriller themes.
 It was developed by Pugsy Studios and was released on March 7, 2025.
 It received mostly positive reviews from players.

 Skip User Reviews